raipc/atsd-api-python/README.md

 To query messages, initialize a `MessageQuery` object and pass it to the `MessageService` with the following filters:

 - [`EntityFilter`](atsd_client/models/_data_queries.py#L126) containing a specific entity name, multiple entity names, entity group name or entity filter expression.
 - [`DateFilter`](atsd_client/models/_data_queries.py#L162) consisting of `startDate`, `endDate`, and `interval` fields.
 At least two of these fields are required to establish a specific time range.
-The `startDate` and `endDate` fields can be set as a Python datetime object, a [calendar keyword](https://axibase.com/docs/atsd/shared/calendar.html), a literal date string in ISO 8601 format, or as UNIX milliseconds.
+The `startDate` and `endDate` fields can be set as a Python datetime object, a [calendar keyword](https://axibase.com/docs/atsd/shared/calendar.html), a literal date string in ISO 8601 format, or as Unix milliseconds.
 - Additional [filter](./atsd_client/models/_data_queries.py#L743) fields: `type`, `source`, `severity`, and `tags`.
 To select records with a non-empty value for the given tag, set the filter value to `*` wildcard.

 ```python